Frequently Asked Questions

-Of course we love when you can come to meet the kitten, see our cattery and then come back to pick them up.
+Of course we love when you can come to meet the kitten, see our cattery and then come back to pick him up.
 But we are all humans and we do understand that sometimes its just impossible due to personal reasons.
 Thats why we work with every person individually.
 Just let us know what is more comfortable for you and how would you like to do it.
-Options are: Cargo, Meeting at Orlando International Airport or Dallas Fort Worth Airport, Personal Delivery by the courier to your nearest airport or your home.
-The price depends on destination and type of service.
-You are very welcome to our home to see and meet everyone.
+We do not ship our kittens Cargo, so we can either do Personal Delivery to your nearest big airport ( The price for personal delivery depends on destination) or you can fly into Orlando International Airport, and I meet you there with kitten, or you are very welcome to our home.

 Cat' s Diet

 All our kittens and British Shorthairs in general are healthy without any health problems and its important to keep it this way.
 We as a breeder can only give you an advice and suggestion on how to feed your new family member.
 Well balanced diet is very important.